 Because of increasing property values combined with continued cost control efforts, property tax rates controlled by the Town will remain stable or decrease including:

-• Town General Fund tax at 7.93 mills.
-This tax rate is down 10% since 2007.
+• Town General Fund and Library Services tax rate at 9.43 mills.
+The General Fund rate is down 10% since 2007.

-• Superior/McCaslin Interchange Metropolitan District tax reduced to 25.50 mills, or a 27% decrease from 2012.
+• Superior/McCaslin Interchange Metropolitan District tax reduced from 26.00 to 25.00 mills, or a 28% decrease from 2012.

 2018 will be the 15th consecutive year the Town has decreased at least one of our property tax rates.

 Utility fee changes include a 5% increase in sewer service/usage charges.
 An “average” residential customer will see their bill increase a little more than $1 per month as a result of this fee increase.
 This rate adjustment is necessary to offset increased operational utility costs, routine system capital maintenance, debt service and utility system capital improvements anticipated as a result of unfunded State and Federal mandates.
 Previously, water rates were projected to increase at 5% annually for the foreseeable future (at least through 2022).
 However with recent new connections/growth to the water utility system (primarily in Downtown Superior), water rates are projected to remain flat, or no increases, through 2022.

 The 2018 capital program calls for the street maintenance and replacement program to continue at $1.8 million.
 Improvements to the interchange at McCaslin and US 36 were completed in 2016, but additional transportation and trail improvements adjacent to the interchange will continue.
 2018 funds for this work are $2.6 million.
 2018 water, sewer and storm drainage capital improvements are budgeted at $2.5 million.